 Employment in Ireland

-If you are seeking for employment in Ireland, we can provide you with the info where you can learn a lot more about employment opportunities in Ireland.
+If you are seeking employment in Ireland, we can provide you with the info where you can learn a lot more about employment opportunities in Ireland.

 Once in Ireland, you can learn a lot more about employment in Ireland opportunities by contacting the appropriate professional associations, reading the professional newsletters and bulletins, if available, and consulting the classified advertising section of the local newspapers.
 We strongly recommend that you also, contact employers in your area of work experience to verify what the general prospects are for employment in Ireland.